tryton-vanmeer/Resume/resume.md

 *Software Developer* \alignright 2019-11 --- Current

-+ Take development tasks from conception to completion.
 + Maintain RPM packages and corresponding Spec files.
 + Develop GTK applications in Python.
 + Optimization of Windows VMs under KVM.
-+ Write user documentation.
++ Write user and developer facing documentation.
++ Designed and wrote vulnerability tracking web app from ground up.
+    - React.JS used for front-end, with a Python back-end using FastAPI.

 ## Projects